-When you participate in a credit-bearing program abroad through Education Abroad, you remain registered at UConn and therefore may be eligible to receive UConn credit and grades.
+When you participate in a credit-bearing program abroad through Experiential Global Learning, you remain registered at UConn and therefore may be eligible to receive UConn credit and grades.
 As early as your first year in college, you may discuss your plans for a program abroad abroad with your academic advisor and how a program may fit well into your overall academic plan.

-All courses taken on an approved Education Abroad program receive UConn course numbers, UConn credits, and UConn grades, which appear on students’ transcripts.
+All courses taken on an approved Experiential Global Learning program receive UConn course numbers, UConn credits, and UConn grades, which appear on students’ transcripts.
 All grades are factored into students’ GPAs.
 Students cannot choose which study abroad courses they would like to appear on their UConn transcripts, and which they do not want to appear.

 - Coursework completed abroad will appear as graded credit on students’ UConn transcripts.

-- Grades issued by host universities will be converted to a US scale after the foreign transcript is received by Education Abroad.
+- Grades issued by host universities will be converted to a US scale after the foreign transcript is received by Experiential Global Learning.
 Many universities have different grading systems.

 - Credit systems also vary from country to country, and therefore, the number of credits that students take at a foreign university may be different from what they ultimately receive at UConn.